gopheracademy/gopheracademy-web/content/advent-2017/property-based-testing.md

 ```

 This is especially useful for types where there are unexported properties.
 If all your fields are exported, `testing/quick` can typically generate values for them.

+Because Go doesn't have value-constrained types (aka ranged types in Ada, for example), it may be instructive to want to test on a subset of values, like `int`s that are even.
+I'd go so far to say create separate tests for different classes of ranged values.

 # How To Think About Properties #